Actify

 Location checklist: - [ ] Within 20 min of office - [ ] Parking for [N] cars / transit accessible - [ ] Restroom access - [ ] Rain backup (covered pavilion, nearby indoor space) - [ ] Accessibility (paved paths, flat terrain options) - [ ] Mobile phone reception (for emergencies) - [ ] Shade available (summer events)

 Google Maps satellite view + Street View can replace an in-person visit for most locations.
-Check recent Google reviews for current conditions.
+Check recent reviews for current conditions.

 2